 “I am so proud of this event and what it has done over the years,” said FOX9 Chief Meteorologist and Tournament Host Ian Leonard.
 “The money raised has helped grow the great game of golf in Minnesota through the Special Olympics Minnesota golf program and PGA REACH Minnesota.
 21 years ago, Special Olympics asked me for a favor and I said yes.
 Since that day, I have laughed, cried and celebrated life with thousands of Special Olympics athletes and their families.
 Special Olympics is more than sports; it is a movement.
 A movement about inclusion, where we no longer look at what makes us different but instead focus on each other as people.”

-The day will also include a 9-hole pro-am featuring Minnesota PGA Professionals and Special Olympics athletes, a golf skills clinic with the athletes, a live raffle and complimentary lunch and dinner for participants.
+The day also included a 9-hole pro-am featuring Minnesota PGA Professionals and Special Olympics athletes, a golf skills clinic with the athletes, a live raffle and complimentary lunch and dinner for participants.

 Last year’s event featured a hole-in-one from one of the Special Olympics athletes, Erik, in what was the highlight of the day for not only him, but all involved with the event.